Solar System Trivia

 Moons Trivia

-Question: Which planet in the solar system has 67 confirmed and named moons?
+Question: Which planet wins the moon hoarding contest with 67 confirmed and named orbiting sidekicks?

 Answer: Jupiter